Things to do in Arashiyama – Kyoto – A different kind of Paradise in Japan

 Transportation in Kyoto

-As one would expect, transport in Kyoto is well-organised and runs like clockwork.
-Not only that, it’s a terrific walking city with plenty of footpaths and crossing lights to get from point A to point B.
+Transport in Kyoto is well-organised and runs like clockwork.
+Additionally, it’s a great city for walking, with plenty of footpaths and crossing lights to help you get from point A to point B.

 Start the Kyoto Day Trip with Higashiyama District in Eastern Kyoto

-A whole line of Kyoto attractions make up the Higashiyama District, and the famous area has many tourists and locals out and about for sightseeing.
+The Higashiyama District comprises a whole line of Kyoto attractions, and the famous area attracts many tourists and locals for sightseeing.

 It is an excellent area to try fabulous Japanese cuisines, drink your favourite tea from a fancy Japanese tea house and admire the many temples and shrines associated with the District.

-Let’s look at the must-see attractions in the Higashiyama District of Eastern Kyoto and get your single-day Kyoto Itinerary off on the right foot.
+Let’s examine the must-see attractions in the Higashiyama District of Eastern Kyoto to help you start your single-day Kyoto Itinerary on the right foot.

-Yasaka Shrine: Yasaka shrine is worth your attention and the first place to start when visiting Eastern Kyoto.
-Yasaka shrine has dazzling colours and impressive structures, and the culture is alive with many people wandering around in their Kimono dresses and creating a vibrant atmosphere.
+Yasaka Shrine: Yasaka Shrine is worth your attention and is the first place to start when visiting Eastern Kyoto.
+It has dazzling colours and impressive structures, and the culture is alive, with many people wandering around in their Kimono dresses, creating a vibrant atmosphere.

 The Yasaka Shrine